 Posts tagged music writing

-I wrote this brief to preview Sylvan Esso’s Seattle show for Seattle Weekly.
+I wrote this brief to preview Rachael Yamagata’s Seattle show for Seattle Weekly.
 You can also read this brief here.

-I wrote these briefs to preview upcoming shows by Jack Johnson and Bradford Loomis and Beth Whitney for Seattle Weekly.
+I wrote these briefs to preview the Seattle date of the Burger Records Caravan of Stars and upcoming shows by Phish, Slow Magic and Trampled by Turtles for Seattle Weekly.
 You can also read these briefs here.

 By Azaria Podplesky